What Is Accidental Death and Dismemberment Insurance?

 The key rule is that no more than 100% of your total coverage amount will be paid for losses from a single accident.
 If you receive a dismemberment benefit and later die from the same accident, your beneficiaries receive only the remaining percentage of the coverage.

-For example, if you have a $500,000 AD&D policy and lose your right hand in an accident (50% payout = $250,000), but later die from complications related to the same accident, your beneficiaries would receive only the remaining $250,000 rather than the full policy amount.
-Learn more about how life insurance payouts typically work.
+For example, if you have a $500,000 AD&D policy and lose your right hand in an accident (50% payout of $250,000), then later die from complications related to the same accident, your beneficiaries would receive only the remaining $250,000 rather than the full policy amount.

 Average Premium Costs